We regularly host online webinars to give you the chance to find out more about our courses and what studying at Brunel is like.

 The games design industry is booming and offers an excellent career path with plenty of opportunities for development and innovation.

-This intensive, gamedesign only course is aimed at students who want to develop a comprehensive understanding of the factors which shape the games industry and the techniques and principles used in the design of games.
+This intensive, game design course is aimed at students who want to develop a comprehensive understanding of the factors which shape the games industry and the techniques and principles used in the design of games.

-You’ll meet key figures from the UK games industry and even pitch your own ideas in front of them.
-By the end of the course you’ll have a range of skills sought after by the games industry for roles including game design, game production and game analysis, as well as transferable skills relevant to broader fields.
+By the end of the course, and depending on the pathway you choose, you will have a range of skills sought after by the games industry for roles including game design, game production, game art, game development, game analysis and game research as well as transferable skills relevant to broader fields.

 - This programme will equip graduates with a range of skills that prepare them for employment within the digital games industry.

-- This degree is designed to take those with an interest in games and creative thinking and provide them the skills to communicate their ideas effectively as game designs.
+- The degree is designed to take those with an interest in games and creative thinking and provide them the skills to communicate their ideas effectively as game designers.

 - No 3D modelling, programming or computer science background is necessary, just a passion for games and desire to study or become involved in creating them.

-- During the degree you will learn to prototype, write games design documents, pitch games and develop skills in image manipulation, animation and 3D modelling relevant to design roles.
+- During the degree you will learn to prototype, write games design documents, pitch games and develop skills in digital asset creation, image manipulation, animation and 3D modelling relevant to design roles.

 Please send any questions or requests for further information to: